arielwin/hangman-browser-game/README.md

 ## Next Steps:

-The next steps for this project are pretty simply: I would like to return to this project in the future and see how much of it I can simplify.
+The next steps for this project are pretty simple: I would like to return to this project in the future and see how much of it I can simplify.
 I believe my code at this point, while it functions well, may be inefficient.